 One of the most effective ways that you can have your own self-sustaining water source is to dig a well.
 Yes, it will require a lot of time, effort, and dedication on your part to build one.
 You may also have to dig your well significantly deeper than most depending on your location.

-In this article, we will talk about some of the most effective ways for digging a well.
+In this article, we will talk about some of the most effective ways to dig a well.